evansbenj/2020_GBS.md/2023_JoinMap.md

 * Within a "Grouping" there are one or more "Groups" (hopefully only one).
 If you click on a Group and select the "Loci" tab you can exclude identical individuals, but this is not necessary for the regression mapping algorithm (it is for the ML algorithm)
 * Now click on the "Fixed Orders" tab.
 Here you can load the orders beginning with an @ sign
 * Then if you click on a group you can go to the "Group" menu option and click "Calculate Map"
 * This generates a "Mapping" icon within the "Group" that has squiggly yellow pattern.
-Within this there is a map icon (purple) that contains the joint map plus one for each parent (1, 1_P1, 1_P2, green icons)
+Within this there is a map icon (purple) that contains three yellow maps.
+These are usually the same (I think) and I am using the 3rd one
-* Once this first round of mapping is done, you can click on the purple map icon that is the parent of the join and parental maps.
-Check the stress for each locus and exclude ones that are >100 by clicking on the yellow Group icon and excluding markers in the loci tab.
-Repeat the map with the reduced number of markers by going to the "Group" menu option and clicking "Calculate Map".
-After what may be several iterations of this, also check that the order of the markers in the map is ascending; exclude any that are out of order and redo the map until a final map is produced with sequential markers and low stress for all markers.
 * After right clicking and selecting all of the rows, you can export this using the "Edit" menu and select "Export to File"